rmmajor/nlp_rag_proj/README.md

 ---
 # RAG project for NLP course

-1. Task this project aims to translate from English to French
+1. Task: this project aims to translate from English to French

 2. Hosted service:
  - huggingface spaces:  https://huggingface.co/spaces/Rmajor/rag